brontosaurusrex/brontosaurusrex.github.io/_posts/2017-01-23-dirty-vertex-colors.md

 <s>Supposedly the use of geometry/pointiness with some color-ramp could be used.</s> < nope, tested.

-AO baking is an option. < tested
+AO baking is an option, results are slightly different. < tested

 Workaround for lack of resolution might be to use this dirt as a driver for some procedural texture position or use subdivided mesh for that (to increase resolution) < to test.